hyosung11/Launch-School/Sprints/sprint_reviews.md

 During the event, the Scrum Team and stakeholders review what was accomplished in the Sprint and what has changed in their environment.
 Based on this information, attendees collaborate on what to do next.
 The Product Backlog may also be adjusted to meet new opportunities.
 The Sprint Review is a working session and the Scrum Team should avoid limiting it to a presentation.

-The Sprint Review is the second to last event of the Sprint and is timeboxed to a maximum of four hours for a one-month Sprint.
+The Sprint Review is the second to last event of the Sprint and is time-boxed to a maximum of four hours for a one-month Sprint.
 For shorter Sprints, the event is usually shorter.

 ---